 As mentioned above, Perk means the offer in the campaign.
 The creators can provide multi offers based on different business purposes.
 Generally, there are two elements you should take into consideration if you want to create an attractive combination of perks.
 First thing first, the discounted pricing and product selling strategy should vary from different perks.
 Secondly, perk flighting is critical to ensure it can engage with the potential backers at the right moment with the right pricing.

 Kickstarter doesn’t issue refunds, as transactions are between backers and the creator.
 And Indiegogo might refund based on actual cases.
-I am not saying after getting funds, you don’t need to deliver the products.
+I am not saying that after getting funds, you don’t need to deliver the products.
 But in a way, crowdfunding doesn’t legally represent a purchase or checkout.
 Instead, it’s a sort of donation or supporting a concept and making it happen together.
 Finally, the backers can enjoy the result in the earliest stage.

 So when selecting a crowdfunding platform, you might want to double-check if the platform features can fit your business purpose, either purely raise the funds to test if a product can work out or not, or you leverage a crowdfunding platform to monetize the cost in the early stage.
 It’s good for you to select a right platform

-GTM Product Marketing Approaches
+Kickstarter vs Indiegogo – GTM Product Marketing Approaches

-Now the campaign page on the crowdfunding platform is ready, it’s time to build campaign awareness and drive the traffic and backers.
+Now that the campaign page on the crowdfunding platform is ready, it’s time to build campaign awareness and drive traffic and backers.
 Basically, there are four key components, which are pre-launch press outreach and PR activities, lead generation from social and search channels, email campaigns, and community management.
 I’m not going to deep dive into details, please check out the other articles FYI.

 As you can see from above, many features and functionality elements are quite similar to each other from both devices, but in terms of lifestyle design, the Fitbit Luxe must be the winner, but it’s obviously for the lady’s option instead of for the man.
 I believe men would select Mi Band 6, thanks to its long battery life and also the better value for money at the same time.